 While the British were apprehensive of the substantial cost that running a University of the kind that was envisioned by Lord Guilford.
 Moreover, there were many who were very vocal with their observation that the setting up of an educational system should ideally begin from the basics, i.e. primary school onwards and not the way it was envisioned by Lord Guilford.
 Even the great Ioannis Kapodistrias was said to have endorsed this viewpoint.

-Lord Guilford however disagreed with this approach.
-He was firmly of the opinion that the formation of a university was the top most concern and he had a valid enough argument that there was a dearth of quality teachers to teach at the school level.
+Lord Guilford, however, disagreed with this approach.
+He was firm of the opinion that the formation of a university was the topmost concern and he had a valid enough argument that there was a dearth of quality teachers to teach at the school level.

 The unfortunate death of Lord Guilford in the year1827 and the consequent relocation of a collection of exclusive books which he had earlier donated to the esteemed Ionian Academy back to Britain further exaggerated the troubles.
 The untimely death of Lord Guilford also further worsened the University's financial health, since he was the principal source of income for the Academy.